CHuiV123/GuruAssist/README.md

 1. adding in **Language Selection** for user to select the mindmap generation language
 2. adding in **Download Function** for user to download the generated text
 3. adding in **Model Provider** option for user to select between OpenAI or Google Gemini
+4. changing fundamental function to be study assist app